centricconsulting/FastForge-ReferenceApp-dotnet/readme.md

 ## How to Get Started with a Public GitHub Repository
 Once the steps outlined in the [FastForge Foundation Repository](https://github.com/centricconsulting/FastForge-Foundation/blob/main/tf-GitHub/readme.md) have been followed, the following tasks can be performed to deploy FastForge.
-1. Fork [this repository](https://github.com/centricconsulting/FastForge-ReferenceApp-dotnet) into your Organization’s GitHub.
+Markup : 1.
+Fork [this repository](https://github.com/centricconsulting/FastForge-ReferenceApp-dotnet) into your Organization’s GitHub.
          2. If not already completed, navigate to the ```Actions``` tab within your Organization’s GitHub main page and enable workflows for your repository.
          3. Navigate to the ```Settings``` tab within your Organization’s GitHub main page and create ```Secrets``` needed in order to connect to the previously provisioned ```Azure Container Registry```.
 The variable information can be found under the ```Access Keys``` section of the ```Azure Container Registry```.
             1. **REGISTRY_LOGIN_SERVER**: Name of Container Registry created in [FastForge Foundation Repository steps](https://github.com/centricconsulting/FastForge-Foundation/blob/main/tf-GitHub/readme.md).azurecr.io.
 (Example: exampleCR123.azurecr.io)
             2. **REGISTRY_USERNAME**: Chosen Username
-  3 **REGISTRY_PASSWORD**: Chosen Password (Be sure to adjust this variable if the password is refreshed on the Container Registry)
+            3. **REGISTRY_PASSWORD**: Chosen Password (Be sure to adjust this variable if the password is refreshed on the Container Registry)
          4. Once the above secret values are created, the [first workflow](https://github.com/centricconsulting/FastForge-ReferenceApp-dotnet/blob/main/.github/workflows/BuildTestStage-apiWebApp.yml) can run
   * Open the ```BuildTestStage-apiWebApp.yml``` file and ensure the ref path within the .yml file is pointing to the “main” branch if applicable
   * Navigate to the ```Actions``` tab within your Organization’s GitHub main page and select the ```BuildTestStage-apiWebApp (run 1st)``` workflow, and select “Run workflow” on the right-hand side